MHRA guidance (2014): Selective serotonin reuptake inhibitors (SSRIs) and serotonin and noradrenaline reuptake inhibitors (SNRIs): use and safety

 Patients taking concomitant medications known to increase plasma levels of escitalopram and citalopram may require a dose reduction.
 Drugs known to increase plasma concentrations of escitalopram and citalopram include some antiretroviral medications, and omeprazole and cimetidine.

-The balance of benefits and risks of citalopram and escitalopram should be considered carefully; caution is advised in patients with pre-existing risk factors for QT interval prolongation, for example:
+The balance of benefits and risks of citalopram and escitalopram should be considered carefully, particularly at higher doses, in patients with pre-existing risk factors for QT interval prolongation, for example:

 - Congestive heart failure